-Our common stock is currently traded on the Nasdaq Capital Market.
-Nasdaq rules require us to maintain a minimum closing bid price of \$1.00 per share of our common stock.
-The closing bid price of our common stock fell below \$1.00 per share for 30 consecutive trading days, so we were not in compliance with Nasdaq's rules for listing standards.
-Although we regained compliance, there can be no assurance we will continue to meet the minimum bid price requirements or any other requirements in the future, in which case our common stock could be delisted.
+Our ordinary shares is currently traded on the Nasdaq Capital Market.
+Nasdaq rules require us to maintain a minimum closing bid price of \$1.00 per common share.
+The closing bid price of our ordinary shares fell below \$1.00 per share for 30 consecutive trading days, so we were not in compliance with Nasdaq's rules for listing standards.
+Although we regained compliance, there can be no assurance we will continue to meet the minimum bid price requirements or any other requirements in the future, in which case our ordinary shares could be delisted.

-In the event that our common stock is delisted from Nasdaq and is not eligible for quotation or listing on another market or exchange, trading of our common stock could be conducted only in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the OTC.
-In such event, it could become more difficult to dispose of, or obtain accurate price quotations for our common stock and there would likely also be a reduction in our coverage by securities analysts and the news media, which could cause the price of our common stock to decline further.
+In the event that our ordinary shares are delisted from Nasdaq and are not eligible for quotation or listing on another market or exchange, trading of our ordinary shares could be conducted only in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the OTC.
+In such event, it could become more difficult to dispose of, or obtain accurate price quotations for our ordinary shares and there would likely also be a reduction in our coverage by securities analysts and the news media, which could cause the price of our ordinary shares to decline further.
 In addition, our ability to raise additional capital may be severely impacted, which may negatively affect our plans and the results of our operations.